Non-compact Riemann surfaces are equilaterally triangulable: Abstract

 \section{Abstract}

 We show that every open Riemann surface $X$ can be obtained by glueing together a countable collection of equilateral triangles, in such a way that every vertex belongs to finitely many triangles.
-Equivalently, $X$ is a \emph{Belyi surface}: There exists a holomorphic branched covering $f\colon X\to\Ch$ that is branched only over $-1$, $1$ and $\infty$, and with no removable singularities at the boundary of $X$.
+Equivalently, $X$ is a \emph{Belyi surface}: There exists a holomorphic branched covering $f\colon X\to\Ch$ that is branched only over $-1$, $1$ and $\infty$.
 It follows that every Riemann surface is a branched cover of the sphere, branched only over finitely many points.